Best Italian Cheese Shops in Rome

 Our 5 Favorite Places in Rome to Buy Italian Cheese

 One of the great joys of visiting the Eternal City is sampling and buying Italian cheese, which is widely available across town but may be harder to find (or considerably more expensive) back home.
-For an insider look at the wonderful world of Italian cheese, along with tips on how to taste it from certified cheese sommelier Benedetta, take a look at the Foodie Sisters video guide to formaggio.
+For an insider look at the wonderful world of Italian cheese, take a look at the Foodie Sisters in Italy video on formaggio.
 Then read on for our list of the best Italian cheese shops in the Eternal City.

 Our favorite places to buy cheese in Rome: